How Many Students Make it to Graduation Day?

 Below You'll Find:

 How are Baptist University of the Americas' Retention and Graduation Rates Applicable to You?

 Having a better understanding of retention and graduation rates will help you make an informed decision about your education.
 Retention Rates let you know how many first year students come back for their sophomore year.
 The graduation rate will tell you how long it takes the average student to complete their degree.
 We consider the "on-time" graduation rate for a bachelor's degree to be four years, but colleges report their "overall" graduation rate at six years.

 If you want to graduate within four years, be sure to check out Baptist University of the Americas' on-time graduation rate.
 This could save you money in the long run!

 - When you attend a school that is high quality and a good fit for you, it is more likely you'll return for another year.Read more about why retention is so important.

 - How many students make it past freshman year?
 You might be surprised at the answer.

 Graduation Rates at Baptist University of the Americas

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Baptist University of the Americas.

-Out of the 195 undergraduate students at Baptist University of the Americas, 17 (about 9%) are considered first-time/full-time degree seekers.
+Out of the 48 degree seeking undergraduates new to Baptist University of the Americas in 2016, 17 (about 35%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Baptist University of the Americas may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.